-The Medical College of Georgia curriculum is undergoing review and evolutionary change as MCG continues to graduate well-educated physicians in the era of health care reform.
-The curriculum is broad-based and designed to foster the attitudes, behaviors, knowledge, and skills necessary to succeed in any field of medicine.
-The curriculum includes early clinical experiences to emphasize self-motivated learning, and strives to further integrate the basic and clinical sciences.
-Students at the Medical College of Georgia have access to the latest and greatest technology in medical education.
-Point-of-care ultrasound has been incorporated throughout all four years of medical school to ensure that students are ready to use this technology that may one day be as common as a stethoscope.
-In addition, through the availability of state-of-the-art simulation centers housed at both the Augusta and Athens campuses, patient oriented simulation is now included in the Pre-Clerkship Curriculum.
+The Medical College of Georgia (MCG) curriculum has undergone an extensive review with revolutionary changes as MCG continues to lead Georgia in graduating well-educated physicians in the new era of health care reform.
+The current curriculum is broad-based and designed to foster the attitudes, behaviors, knowledge, and skills necessary to succeed in any chosen field of medicine.
+To accommodate various learning styles, MCG offers two curricular tracks: The 3+ Curriculum at the Augusta and Savannah campuses and the 'Parallel' Hybrid Curriculum at the AU/UGA Partnership Campus (both described below).
+Both options are patient-centered and enhance foundational knowledge through experiential learning.
+MCG students engage in early clinical experiences and develop self-motivated learning through a variety of small and large group activities which strengthen the integration of the basic and clinical sciences.
+Students have access to the most current technology in medical education throughout their training.
+Pointof-care ultrasound has been incorporated throughout all four years of medical school to ensure students are ready to use this technology that may one day be as common as a stethoscope.
+In addition, through the availability of state-of-the-art simulation centers housed at both the Augusta and Athens campuses, patient oriented simulation is incorporated throughout the medical school experience.
+While delivery of curricular content varies by campus, the ultimate destination is the same: prepare our students to be practice ready upon graduation.